 Any University of Iowa employee or student who has reason to believe an export control or OFAC violation has occurred should immediately inform the University.
-Suspected violations may be reported to the UI's Empowered Official (335.2123) or through the University's EthicsPoint Hotline (https://secure.ethicspoint.com/domain/en/report custom.asp?clientid=9723).
+Suspected violations may be reported to an Empowered Official or through the University's EthicsPoint Hotline (https://secure.ethicspoint.com/domain/en/report_custom.asp?clientid=9723).
 In either case, the reporting party may remain anonymous.
-The Empowered Official will review the concern in consultation with the Office of General Counsel.
-If it is concluded that the allegation has merit following this consultation and a full review of the matter, the University will make a good faith voluntary disclosure of the probable violation to the relevant regulatory agency and comply with any instructions and/or recommendations provided by the agency.
-The University will also review and revise any procedures that may have been involved to prevent similar violations from occurring in the future.
+An Empowered Official will review the concern and determine appropriate actions in consultation with the Office of General Counsel.